WGSExtract/WGSExtract-Dev/Docs/Betav2b_MacOSX_patch.md

    **chmod ugo+x Start_MacOSX.app/Contents/MacOS/applet**
 5. A reminder (see [User Manual](http://bit.ly/36Jdpnq) installation section) that the MacOSX installation cannot reside in the Documents or Downloads folder due to Gatekeeper.
 Best to simply put in your home folder.
 Read this page completely for other helpful hints.

 **`Note`**: as of MacOSX Catalina 15.0.7 update, they have tightened Gatekeeper restrictions to not allow pre-compiled Applescripts to be delivered in unsigned code releases.
-This functionality of the .app folders is no longer availabe there.
+This functionality of the **.app** folders is no longer availabe in these later releases unless you compile the Applescript file locally to create the **.app** folder.

 Double click on **Install_MacOSX.app** to run the installer (this was formerly the **MacOSX_START.sh**).
 If you prefer, you can run the Installer from the Terminal command line via the command: **cd ~/WGSExtract; /bin/sh Install_MacOSX.sh** (you must use this Terminal method for Cataline 15.0.7 and later)